nimakaviani/rubychy/README.md

 ```

 ## Usage
-Create a bot using the [Kik](https://dev.kik.com/#/home).
+Create a bot using the [Kik](https://dev.kik.com/#/home) developer portal.
 Upon registration, you will get to choose a `username` for your bot.
 Once the `username` is created navigate to the [bot configuration dashboard](https://dev.kik.com/#/engine) where you can find the `API Key`.

 Witht your bot `username` and the `API Key` you can use `rubychy` like the following: